-Spanish-born Adolfo Nicolás, SJ, (b.
-1936) was the 30th Superior General of the Society of Jesus.
+Spanish-born Adolfo Nicolás, SJ, (1936–2020) was the 30th Superior General of the Society of Jesus.
 He entered the Society in 1953 and later studied at the University of Alcalá before going to Japan.
 After studying Japanese, he entered Sophia University in Tokyo, where he studied Theology.
 Nicolás was ordained to the priesthood in 1967.

 He earned a doctorate in Theology from the Gregorian University in Rome.
 Nicolás then returned to Japan and taught Theology at Sophia for the next three decades.
 During these years, his obvious talents led to appointments first in the Philippines, as the Director of the East Asian Pastoral Institute (1978–1984), and later in South Korea, where he helped the Jesuits transition from American to indigenous leadership.

-Nicolás is widely viewed as among the leading Jesuit experts on interreligious dialogue.
-He has said that, “Asia has a lot yet to offer the Church, to the whole Church, but we haven’t done it yet.
+Nicolás was widely viewed as among the leading Jesuit experts on interreligious dialogue.
+He said that, “Asia has a lot yet to offer the Church, to the whole Church, but we haven’t done it yet.
 Maybe we have not been courageous enough, or we haven’t taken the risks that we should.”

 In 1993, Nicolás was named to a six-year term as Provincial of the Japanese Province after which he spent three years working with poor immigrants in Tokyo.

 In 2004, Nicolás returned to the Philippines to become Moderator of the Jesuit Conference for Eastern Asia and Oceania.
 Chosen to attend the 35th Congregation of the Society of Jesus in Rome, Nicolás was elected as Superior General of the Order on January 19, 2008.